BY Big Bear

 • Try your best not to leave the motorbike - unattended!
 At the very least, try and leave it in full public view.

 • Rent from a reputable place.
-The best, but also the most expensive, are the big names like Avis or Hertz.
+Big names like Avis or Hertz are the best, but also the most expensive.
 It is likely worth the extra cost.

 • Use a helmet, even if you see no one else using one.
 It is the law, but that is often ignored everywhere in Thailand.